buba447/UIToolBox/README.md

 ## Example

 ![Example](/images/Example.gif)

-Say we want to create a view that animates from the top to the bottom of the screen, while changing its size and color:
+Say we want to create a view that animates its position and size using AutoLayout:

 ```swift
 import UIKit